 - Ability to travel as needed

 Keep in mind that it will be hard to find a candidate with experience in all the HR areas.
-So make sure you include only the ones that actually are necessary.
-Another option is to break down the requirements section into “Basic Requirements” and “Preferred Requirements”.
-This way you set your standards high, but don’t scare away qualified candidates.
+So make sure you only include the essential requirements.
+Another option is to break down the requirements section into "Basic Requirements" and "Preferred Requirements."
+It helps establish the standards you expect while not scaring away qualified candidates.

-Use these job description examples to put together a fine HR coordinator job posting, and remember to use your gut feeling when going through resumes and interviewing candidates.
-After all, this person will likely work closely with you on a daily basis.
+Use these job description examples to put together an appropriate HR coordinator job posting, and remember to use your gut feeling when going through resumes and interviewing candidates.

 However, remember to consider the candidate's personality when selecting someone to fill the HR coordinator position.
 For example, a positive-minded person with a great attitude towards the job responsibilities advances further in the role than a candidate with more experience but poor interpersonal skills.

 If you are new to Human Resources and are looking to break into an HR Coordinator role, we recommend taking our HR Certification Courses, where you will learn how to build your skillset in human resources, build your human resources network, craft a great HR resume, and create a successful job search strategy.

 Josh Fechter is the founder of HR.University.
 He’s a certified HR professional and has managed global teams across 5 different continents including their benefits and payroll.
 You can connect with him on LinkedIn here.